themeselection/materio-vuetify-vuejs-laravel-admin-template-free/README.md

 ### Contribution Requirements 🧰

 * When you contribute, you agree to give a non-exclusive license to ThemeSelection to use that contribution in any context as we (ThemeSelection) see appropriate.
-* If you use content provided by another party, it must be appropriately licensed using an open source license.
+* If you use content provided by another party, it must be appropriately licensed using an open-source license.
 * Contributions are only accepted through Github pull requests.
-* Finally, contributed code must work in all supported browsers (see above for browser support).
+* Finally, the contributed code must work in all supported browsers (see above for browser support).

 ## Creators 😇